A Fairy Tale Flames Out

 But, I must say, Grandma Jeanne was Maria von Trappe compared with Della “Dante” Britteon, who Forensic Files fans know from “A Second Shot at Love.”

 Smitten.
 The episode begins in 1994 with the story of Darryl Sutorius, a divorced surgeon whose interpersonal skills could have used some rehab.
-In her Forensic Files interview, his first wife, Janet, noted he had a bad temper and tended to dish out demeaning verbal abuse.
+He had a bad temper and tended to dish out demeaning verbal abuse, his first wife, Janet, said in her Forensic Files interview.

-The lonely 6-foot-3-inch doctor was none-too-charismatic to his colleagues either and, as such, probably didn’t attract much in the way of romantic interest via his career.
+The lonely 6-foot-3-inch-tall doctor was none-too-charismatic to his colleagues either and, as such, probably didn’t attract much in the way of romantic interest via his career.

 So, in 1994, Dr. Sutorius, 54, joined a dating service called Great Expectations that matched him up with Dante, a pretty, petite 44-year-old with a magnetic personality.
 She said she owned a day care center and had a degree from UCLA.

-The heavyset cardiac and thoracic specialist was enchanted by Dante, as she called herself.
+The heavyset cardiac and thoracic specialist was enchanted by Dante.
 He bought her a $5,000 ring, and they wed after a few months.

 The marriage lasted less than a year, during which she used the poor man like a Powerball lottery ticket.

 Getting greedy.
-She got to live in a large, expensive house on Symmesridge Lane in the Symmes Township area of Cincinnati and enjoyed spa visits and a Lexus and three fur coats, all without the inconvenience of having a job.
+She lived in a large, expensive house on Symmesridge Lane in the Symmes Township area of Cincinnati and enjoyed spa visits and a Lexus and three fur coats, all without the inconvenience of having a job.
 But that wasn’t enough.

 Toward the end, Dr. Sutorius was sleeping in the basement, talking to a lawyer about cutting Dante out of his will and divorcing, and asking his family members not to give any personal information to Dante.